kekse1/norbert/README.md

 ### Update
 It's up and running^Wthinking... wish me luck that I'll get any intelligent output in the future..!

-### Update \[2024-11-28\]
-Well..... the output looks "nice".
-I can only suppose it's "good" output.
-Because it's "logical" data..
-But I also supposed this before, because I've got to "really train" it with contents.
-At the moment it's only pure logics..

 ### Example screenshot(s)
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data via using another network port per input (my processors are all socket based).